 So my cousin, who is a little older than me, posted a meme on Facebook the other day about her surprise at learning it is now expected that you leave only one space between sentences not two.
 Wait, what?
 I am currently writing a book and have a blog and this was news to me.
 You might notice this is the first blog I used one space instead of two and boy let me tell you, what a hard habit to break.
 I started learning on a typewriter and two is just what I was taught.
 I was also taught to sneeze in my hand though and we have to in our arm now.
 Occasionally, I will accidentally sneeze in my hand and my child gets onto me.

-I have also been babysitting recently and helping a 2nd grader and 5th grader with their school work.
-I also occasionally help my 6th grader.
+I have also been nannying recently and helping a 2nd grader and 5th grader with their school work due to my work closing and them e-learning from home due to COVID-19.
+I also occasionally help my 6th grader, but she is pretty independent.
 Recently, while relearning 5th grade language arts, I realized some more edits that needed to be made to my book.
 I am not sure if it was me not remembering the rules, the rules changing since I was in 5th grade or a combination of the two, but I kind of felt like I needed to repeat every grade like Billy Madison.
 I especially feel like this when I do not know the answer to one of the 2nd grade questions.
 I would feel worse, but the dad was trying to help the 2nd grader when I showed up one morning, and they had already gotten one or two answers wrong on something as well.

 So many things have changed over the years.
 For one, kids are learning things earlier than we did.
 I feel like the math my daughter did in elementary school was algebra.
 This was not even in her gifted class, just regular math.
 Pluto is no longer a planet and there is an extra ocean that did not exist when we were kids.
 Do not even get me started on common core math.
 Thank goodness my daughter just gets it, because I know parents whose kids don’t, and they cannot help them with it because we did not learn it that way.
 My daughter’s teacher did give the parents some homework once at an open house in 4th grade, and it helped me to finally understand common core.
 They still learn the way we do, they just learn many others ways as well.